pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Listings] Removed `JsonListing`, please see [#12877](https://github.com/pimcore/pimcore/pull/12877) for details.
 - [Traits] The traits PackageVersionTrait and StateHelperTrait in lib/Extension/Bundle/Traits have been marked as internal, please see [#12757](https://github.com/pimcore/pimcore/pull/12757) for details.
+- Removed `SessionConfiguratorInterface` & `SessionConfigurator` so services with tag `pimcore.session.configurator` will not register session bags anymore.
+- Removed parameter `pimcore.admin.session.attribute_bags`
+- TargetingSessionBagListener - changed the signature of `__construct`.

 ## 10.5.0
 - [Sessions] Changed default value for `symfony.session.cookie_secure` to `auto`